saifkheraj/ResearchandDevelopment/VISTA/notebooks/Phase1/Arduino/Programming/README.md

+# Goal

+Arduino project by making an LED blink.
+You'll learn about the key functions that control Arduino programs and how to debug issues using the Serial Monitor.
+Additionally, you will explore different methods to restart your program, both in hardware and software.

 # 🚀 Arduino Project: Blink the Onboard LED

 This README will walk you through creating your **first real Arduino program** that makes the onboard LED blink!
 It’s a simple and fun project, perfect for beginners.